nokia/SReXperts/docs/nos/index.md

 OK, famous last words we know but, each group's network is totally self-contained.
 No changes you make will effect any other group's activities and no-one will get upset if you break everything, so dive right in and don't be afraid to try it and see.

-### Help us make the hackathon the best it can be
+### Help us make the event the best it can be

-Each year we review the feedback and lessons learned from the previous years hackathon as we want to continually deliver the best, and most useful, experience we can.
+Each year we review the feedback and lessons learned from the previous years event as we want to continually deliver the best, and most useful, experience we can.
 To help us do this we have two asks:

 - You will notice, next to each task there is a blue `Start` button.
 When you start to attempt each task, would you please click the button.
 - When you complete an activity (or even if you don't manage to complete it), you will find a very short questionairre at the end.
 Would you please fill it out as honestly as you feel able to, we won't be offended if you think something was awful, and equally we like praise as much as the next person!